leoallvez/overview/README.md

 - [Author](#author)

 ## About
-Overview is a user-friendly app that consolidates content from major streaming services into a unified interface.
-It offers personalized recommendations, easy search and filtering, watchlist management, and cross-platform compatibility.
-With real-time updates, it simplifies content discovery and provides a comprehensive overview of available movies and TV shows across different platforms.
+Overview is an easy-to-use app that consolidates content from major streaming services into a unified interface.
+Offers personalized recommendations, easy search and filtering.
+With real-time updates, it simplifies content discovery and provides a comprehensive overview of movies and TV shows available across different platforms.

+### Main features

+- Overview of content from the main streaming services.
+- Search and filter specific content by content type.
+- Manage favorite content.
+- Details of the content with which streaming service this media can be watched.
+- Filters by genre and content type.

 ### Main libraries